NextGenRF-Design-Inc/bytepipe_sdk/docs/QuickStart/QuickStart.md

 If it is desired to connect a keyboard and mouse an [OTG USB Adapter](https://www.amazon.com/UGREEN-Adapter-Samsung-Controller-Smartphone/dp/B00LN3LQKQ/ref=sr_1_5?dchild=1&keywords=usb+otg+adapter&qid=1624389445&sr=8-5) is required.
 If using a display it should be connected using a mini display port cable.
 The display must natively support display port and no display port adapters should be used.

+:memo: Note: Both the OTG and display port are only supported when using a Linux release.

 ![hdk](../../hardware/hdk/Overview/overview.png)